Existence as Distinguishability: Quantum Mechanics from Finite Graded Equality: Emergence of Complex Structure

-\textit{Step 2: Projective representation.} The symmetry group $G$ preserves the convex structure and acts transitively on bases.
-Under the identification $\mathcal{X} \cong \C P^{N-1}$ (Theorem~\ref{thm:points-sections}), $K$-preserving symmetries preserve the canonical overlap $|\langle\psi|\phi\rangle|^2 = 1 - K(\psi,\phi)$.
+\textit{Step 3: Projective unitary representation.} $K$-preserving symmetries preserve the canonical overlap $|\langle\psi|\phi\rangle|^2 = 1 - K(\psi,\phi)$ on $\C P^{N-1}$.
 By Wigner's theorem \cite{wigner1931gruppentheorie,bargmann1964note}, each such symmetry is implemented by a unitary or antiunitary operator.
-Anti-unitaries form a disconnected component; since $G$ is a connected Lie group (Theorem~\ref{thm:complexity-constraint}) containing the identity (which is unitary), all elements of $G$ are unitary.
-Thus $G$ admits a projective representation $\rho: G \to PU(\mathcal{H})$ for some Hilbert space $\mathcal{H}$.
+Anti-unitaries form a disconnected component; since $G$ is a connected Lie group (Theorem~\ref{thm:complexity-constraint}) containing the identity (unitary), all elements of $G$ are unitary.
+Thus $G$ admits a projective representation $\rho: G \to PU(\mathcal{H})$ for some complex Hilbert space $\mathcal{H}$.

-\textit{Step 3: Dimension from capacity.} The representation $\rho$ maps each basis $\{s_1, \ldots, s_N\}$ to an orthonormal basis $\{|e_1\rangle, \ldots, |e_N\rangle\}$.
+\textit{Step 4: Dimension from capacity.} The representation $\rho$ maps each basis $\{s_1, \ldots, s_N\}$ to an orthonormal basis $\{|e_1\rangle, \ldots, |e_N\rangle\}$.
 Perfect distinguishability ($K(s_i, s_j) = 1$ for $i \neq j$) corresponds to orthogonality ($\langle e_i | e_j \rangle = 0$).
-Thus $\dim(\mathcal{H}) = N$.
+Thus $\dim_{\C}(\mathcal{H}) = N$.

-\textit{Step 4: Complex coefficients.} By Theorem~\ref{thm:frobenius}, real Hilbert spaces cannot support continuous evolution connecting the identity to a cyclic permutation.
-By Theorem~\ref{thm:quaternion-obstruction}, quaternionic spaces violate the abelian constraint and parsimony.
-Therefore $\mathcal{H}$ is a complex Hilbert space.

-\textit{Step 5: State-operator correspondence.} Define $\iota: \mathcal{S} \to \mathcal{D}(\mathcal{H})$ by mapping pure states to rank-1 projectors and extending by convexity.
-Well-definedness follows from the Carath\'eodory-type uniqueness theorem for $C^*$-algebra state spaces \cite{chiribella2011informational,alfsen2003geometry}.
+\textit{Step 5: State-operator correspondence.} Define $\iota: \mathcal{S} \to \mathcal{D}(\mathcal{H})$ by mapping pure states to rank-1 projectors and extending affinely (Choquet's theorem on the simplex of mixed states; see \cite{alfsen2003geometry}).